Plesner Committee: Dissolution

 Netanyahu's instructions on the dissolution of the committee created a political crisis within the coalition and an unsolvable dispute between Netanyahu and Kadima's chairman Shaul Mofaz.

 MK Plesner's report and recommendations

-After the dissolution of the committee its chairman Yohanan Plesner published a report on 4 July 2012 which was based on the draft of the committee's report.
+After the dissolution of the committee its chairman Plesner published a report on 4 July 2012 which was based on the draft of the committee's report.
 Plesner stated that he wrote the report himself, and some members of the committee, including Yedidia Stern, ostracized it.
-The aim set by in the report is to recruit 80% of the Israeli Jewish Haredim from 2016 onwards, and imposing heavy fines on draft dodgers and on the yeshivas in at which large numbers of draft dodgers study.
+The aim set by in the report is to recruit 80% of the Israeli Jewish Haredim from 2016 onwards, and impose heavy fines on draft dodgers and on the yeshivas at which large numbers of draft dodgers study.